- By Jenna Kunze

 While the case is the latest in a string of legal action between Brookings, S.D.-based Bird Industries Inc. and MHA Nation, legal experts say the lawsuit will likely serve as a demonstration of the power of tribal sovereign immunity in legal matters.

 The company alleges MHA Nation, also known as the Three Affiliated Tribes, hid profits from the aggregates and ready-mix concrete joint venture in undisclosed bank accounts, as well as gave misleading and fraudulent statements in the process of breaking up the partnership, which led Bird Industries to accept an undervalued buyout, according to filings in the U.S. District Court for the District of North Dakota.

-In the complaint, Bird Industries, which was owned by MHA Nation member Laura Bird, said it was defrauded of nearly $46 million in the venture, which was overseen by Frank Grady, the former chair of MHA Nation.
+In the complaint, Bird Industries, which was owned by MHA Nation member Laura Bird, said it was defrauded of nearly $46 million in the venture, which was overseen by Frank Grady, a former councilman for MHA Nation.

 Trent Shores (Choctaw Nation), a former U.S. Attorney for the Northern District of Oklahoma, said it is unusual for a tribal government to be named as a plaintiff in a civil Racketeer Influenced and Corrupt Organizations Act (RICO) lawsuit, although not entirely uncommon.

 “It is even more uncommon that, if named, such a lawsuit would progress to a resolution that included a judgment against a tribal government because, like every other government, they enjoy sovereign immunity from suit,” said Shores, now a partner at GableGotwals, a Tulsa, Okla.-based law firm.